Leslie Prince, Esq.,

 - Criminal Appeals & Post-Conviction relief, including:

-- Federal and State appeals
+- Federal appeals and State appeals

 - Direct appeals

 - Petitions for writ of habeas corpus. mandate, review and other collateral relief

 - Motion for new trial